manga-download/hakuneko/web/lib/webcomponentsjs/CONTRIBUTING.md

 We are more than happy to accept external contributions to the project in the form of [bug reports](../../issues) and pull requests.

+For any bug report, please use [this jsbin](http://jsbin.com/birajez/edit?html,console,output) to provide a concrete reproduction case that we can debug.

 ## Contributor License Agreement

 Before we can accept patches, there's a quick web form you need to fill out.